Alok Mittal: Early life

-He did his schooling from Balrampur and Gonda in Uttar Pradesh (UP).

-Mittal earned a bachelor's degree in Mechanical Engineering from the Indian Institute of Technology Roorkee in 1990, and master's degree in Police Management from Osmania University, Hyderabad.
-He completed his LLB from MDU, Rohtak, Haryana and his Post Graduate Diploma in Cyber Laws (PGDCL) from NALSAR University of Law, Hyderabad.
+He completed his schooling in Balrampur and Gonda, Uttar Pradesh.
+In 1990, he graduated in Mechanical Engineering from the Indian Institute of Technology Roorkee.
+He went on to pursue a Master’s degree in Police Management from Osmania University, Hyderabad, followed by an LLB degree from Maharshi Dayanand University, Rohtak.
+He also holds a Post Graduate Diploma in Cyber Laws (PGDCL) from NALSAR University of Law, Hyderabad.

 Posts

-He graduated as part of the 1993 batch, Haryana cadre.
-He served in many posts, including:
+Alok Mittal joined the Indian Police Service in 1993 and has held several important assignments in Haryana and at the national level.
+Some of his notable postings include: